 If the GP thinks it's melanoma

-You'll be referred to a specialist in hospital.
-You should have an appointment within 2 weeks.
+If the GP thinks your mole is melanoma, you'll be referred to a specialist in hospital.
+You should get an appointment within 2 weeks.

 The main treatment for melanoma is surgery to remove the mole.